Item added to cart

 Good for: People recovering from injuries; beginner yoga enthusiasts

-6. Prenatal yoga
+6. Prenatal Yoga

 Yoga can be a great workout option during pregnancy, as it focuses on easing pain, stretching, and relieving stress.
-Prenatal yoga specifically focuses on breathing exercises to prepare for delivery as well as improving mobility of the hips and lower back (both are common pain centers during pregnancy and delivery).
+Prenatal yoga specifically focuses on breathing exercises to prepare for delivery as well as improving the mobility of the hips and lower back (both are common pain centers during pregnancy and delivery).
 Although the practice is designed with pregnancy in mind, you should speak with your doctor before beginning a new exercise program.

 Good for: Expectant parents transitioning from higher-intensity workouts during pregnancy

-7. Aerial yoga
+7. Aerial Yoga

 Aerial yoga takes downward facing to a whole new level.
 Students are suspended from hammocks hung from the studio ceiling and use their body weight to twist, flip, and fly, acrobat-style.
 It provides all the benefits of a standard flow class but is less stressful on the joints and tough on the core.
 Also, moving while working against gravity requires students to use more muscle, resulting in a full-body workout.